dips-21/my_practice/README.md

 Polymorphism:-
 ==================================================
-* In polymorphism, it calls dynamically on correct object type.
+* In polymorphism, calls resolved  dynamically on correct object type.
 * It is also known as dynamic dispatch methods because method called resolved on run time type of object.
-Example:--we have a women, man and child class and in that gethobby is a method.when we call getHobby of person then it will
+Example:--we have a women, man and child class and in that gethobby is a method.when we call getHobby of person then it
-            called on correct run time type of object and gives actual class hobby, *overriden happens in run time type of polymorphism.
+         will called on correct run time type of object and gives actual class hobby, *overridden happens in run time type of polymorphism.

 **Overloading
 ===================
-*  happens when in the same class if there is same method name and different parameters.
+*  In the same class there can be methods with same name but different parameters ,the decision on which method will be called is made on the compile time type of parameters.The most specific matching method is called If there is no unique match then it's a compile time error.
 *it must be in same classes.
 *the called resolved on compile time type of object.
 * we can change access modifier.